When Insurers Cross the Line

 - Emotional distress damages in some cases

-- Possible punitive damages if the conduct was especially egregious
+- Punitive damages if the insurer’s conduct was especially harmful

-What is insurance bad faith in California?
-Insurance bad faith in California occurs when an insurer unreasonably denies, delays, or underpays a valid claim, or otherwise fails to treat the policyholder fairly as required by law.
+What is considered bad faith by an insurer in California?
+In California, bad faith occurs when an insurer unreasonably denies, delays, or underpays a legitimate claim, or fails to investigate or communicate properly.

-Can bad faith claims apply to all types of insurance?
-Yes.
-Bad faith laws in California apply to many types of insurance policies, including auto, homeowners, health, and business insurance.
+Does bad faith law apply to all types of insurance?
+Bad faith protections in California apply to most insurance types, including homeowners, auto, health, and business insurance policies.

 Disclaimer: This is an advertisement.
 The information provided is for general purposes only and is not legal advice.
 Consult a qualified attorney for your specific case.
 Attain Law cannot guarantee outcomes, as results vary by situation.